 Well, the young guy studying in Pune’s Indus International School, is on a serious mission to clean the oceans because he said that there’s no point in us looking for a sign of life outside our planet if we can’t even save our own.
 Couldn’t agree more.

-Kazi broke down how Ervis, the futuristic-ship, with its saucers, would help mankind and marine life: it will clean waste matter floating on the ocean surface, then analyse the waste collected, and finally stopping the waste at source, preventing it from getting disposed in the ocean.
+Kazi broke down how ERVIS, the futuristic-ship, with its saucers, would help mankind and marine life: it will clean waste matter floating on the ocean surface, then analyse the waste collected, and finally stopping the waste at source, preventing it from getting disposed in the ocean.
+And if you’re worrying about the marine animals, as you should, both those and the water will be returned back to their home ground through the work of a sensor attached to the ship.

 While the first prototype lasted for about seven seconds before coming apart in his bathtub, Kazi was not the one to give up, and has come a long way since then.
 He has worked with scientists and 3D designers to come up with a more “bleeding edge” model of the current design of the ship.

 Kazi isn’t going to stop just at collecting the waste; he is also looking into ways for waste management.
 The young innovator is currently working on the logistics of how to deal with waste disposal after successfully collecting it.
-Also, he is amongst the list of speakers who will be speaking at the TEDxGateway talk in December, and we can’t wait to hear him again.
+Also, he was amongst the list of speakers who spoke at the TEDxGateway talk in December, and we can’t wait to hear him again.

 More power to young, bright minds like him!